ShababAhmedd/End2End-DailyFinance-Playwright/README.md

    ```bash
      TOKEN=your_gmail_api_token
    ```
-   > This token is used to access your Gmail inbox for reading password reset emails.
+   > This token is used to access your Gmail inbox for reading user registration and password reset emails.